liamw9534/mopidy-pulseaudio/README.rst

 =========

-v0.2.0 (UNRELEASED)
+v0.2.0 (NOT IMPLEMENTED)
 ----------------------------------------

-- Create networked audio sinks e.g., RTP, TCP
+- Create networked audio sinks e.g., RTP, TCP (initial investigation suggests that that jitter buffer support is not very good).
 - Connect to networked audio sinks

-v0.1.0 (UNRELEASED)
+v0.1.0 (PENDING RELEASE)
 ----------------------------------------

 Supports the following features: